 It was supposed to be a mother/daughter journey and then it got bloated somehow.
 Aside from the dreadful acting, the camera work was terrible.
 The picture quality was beyond bad, and in most shots the framing was disgusting?
 It looked too cheap, could pull out my old phone for a better quality.
 The gore and effects weren't done very well.
 There was a strangely long transformation scene too and considering the run time it was odd.

 Bonehill Road is probably the worst film I have ever seen and hopefully I don't have to endure something worse.
 That acting was horrid, right from the start too.
 I don't know why I kept watching, perhaps the hope it got better?
 Any sane person would tune right out at that point.
 If you somehow make it through the entire film, there's a useless after credits.

 It was very poorly shot, it hurt to view most of the time.
 The general presentation was terrible, the gore elements weren't well done and it mostly looked fake.
 It didn't come across as so bad it's good either, it was just awful.
 It's hard to really describe how bad of an experience this was and it should be avoided entirely.
 Also, if you're expecting Werewolves, you really won't see much of them.

-Bonehill Road Review at Theater with Standard Viewing
+Bonehill Road Review at Home with Streamed Viewing

 Screening Provided by October Coast Publicity